joshpeterson/summa/book/first_part_of_the_second_part/treatise_on_habits_in_particular_good_habits,_i.e._virtues/of_the_intellectual_virtues/prologue.md

 (4) Whether prudence is a virtue distinct from art?
 (5) Whether prudence is a virtue necessary to man?
 (6) Whether "eubulia," "synesis" and "gnome" are virtues annexed to prudence?

+* Whether The Habits Of The Speculative Intellect Are Virtues?
+* Whether There Are Only Three Habits Of The Speculative Intellect, Viz.
+Wisdom, Science And Understanding?
+* Whether The Intellectual Habit, Art, Is A Virtue?
+* Whether Prudence Is A Distinct Virtue From Art?
+* Whether Prudence Is A Virtue Necessary To Man?
+* Whether "Eubulia, Synesis, And Gnome" Are Virtues Annexed To Prudence?